-You can see a full list of Dutch oven uses here.
+See a full list of Dutch oven uses.

 The quality of materials and manufacturing processes determine how expensive is Dutch oven is.

-Lesser quality materials manufactured on mass can be quite affordable.
+Lesser quality materials manufactured in mass can be quite affordable.

-On the other have you have internationally renowned cast-iron manufacturers like Le Creuset that use only the best materials and handmade manufacturing process.
+On the other have you have internationally renowned cast-iron manufacturers like Le Creuset that use only the best materials and handmade manufacturing processes.
 This of course is reflected in the end price.

-See why Dutch oven can be expensive in this article it explains the materials and manufacturing requirements that go into producing Dutch ovens.
+See why Dutch ovens can be expensive in this article explains the materials and manufacturing requirements that go into producing Dutch ovens.

 Dutch ovens are one of the easiest forms of cooking that have been around for hundreds of years, anyone can use one.